ray-project/ray/doc/source/tune-searchalg.rst

 HyperOpt Search (Tree-structured Parzen Estimators)
 ---------------------------------------------------

 The ``HyperOptSearch`` is a SearchAlgorithm that is backed by `HyperOpt <http://hyperopt.github.io/hyperopt>`__ to perform sequential model-based hyperparameter optimization.
+Note that this class does not extend ``ray.tune.suggest.BasicVariantGenerator``, so you will not be able to use Tune's default variant generation/search space declaration when using HyperOptSearch.

 In order to use this search algorithm, you will need to install HyperOpt via the following command:

 .. code-block:: bash